cklim83/test_md/03_rb130_rb139/testing.md

 ### Equality with Custom Class
 For standard ruby classes such as strings, arrays and hashes, `==` is already implemented so that `assert_equal` will work as expected i.e. comparing values.

 For custom classes, for `assert_equal` to work as expected, we will need to implement `==` for the custom class.
 Otherwise, assert_equal will utilise `BasicObject#==` made available through inheritance, which will fail the test if both objects are not the same.
-Nonetheless, the test will indicate a fail run and remind us to implement `==` for our custom class.
+Nonetheless, the test will indicate a failed run and remind us to implement `==` for our custom class.
 ```ruby
 class Car
   attr_accessor :wheels, :name